 Education and Training.
 In March of 2017 we began our China Operations by creating a Shared Economy summit series designed to provide education and training to Chinese business people.
 Our initial event was a paid event which generated revenue through paid event admission fees.
-Education and training represented 100% of the revenue attributable to China Operations for the three months ended March 31, 2017.
+Through the end of the second quarter, we have delivered seven Shared Economy summit series events, cumulatively drawing over 7,800 paid attendees.
+Education and training represented 100% of the revenue attributable to China Operations for the three months ended June 30, 2017.
 Because China Operations first began in March of 2017 there is no period-over-period comparison.

 Consumer Advertising and Consumer Marketing Solutions.
 We work with partner organizations to provide them with integrated job boards on their websites which offer their members or customers to post recruitment advertising and job openings.
 We generate revenue from fees charged for those postings.
-Consumer advertising and marketing solutions represented approximately 9.1% and 10.5%, respectively, of the revenue attributable to the PDN Network business segment for the three months ended March 31, 2017 and 2106.
+Consumer advertising and marketing solutions represented approximately 8.5% and 7.0%, respectively, of the revenue attributable to the PDN Network business segment for the three months ended June 30, 2017 and 2106.
+For the six months ended June 30, 2017 and 2016, consumer advertising and consumer marketing solutions revenue constituted approximately 8.8% and 8.7%, respectively, of the revenue attributable to the PDN Network business segment.